 AP Literature and Composition

-Our elective creative writing course seeks to help students learn about and express themselves creatively through the art of writing.
+Our creative writing course helps students learn about, and express themselves through the art of writing.

-College writing is a core class which helps students hone and master the principals of writing at a college level.
+College writing is a core class.
+It helps students improve and master the principals of writing at a college level.

 Daily/Weekly Assignments: 35%